artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 processing configuration are noted in the :ref:`Processing configuration fields
 <processing-config-fields>` section below.

-Note that alternate processing configurations (i.e. anything other than default) are used in two ways:
+Note that alternate processing configurations (e.g. anything other than default) are used in two ways:

 #.
 When you re-ingest an AIP, you are given the opportunity to select which